The Biotic Potential of a Population: What It Really Means

 Think of it as the population's "full throttle" setting.

 The concept was formalized by ecologists studying population dynamics, and it's closely tied to the idea of r-selected species — organisms that reproduce quickly, have many offspring, and invest little in each individual.
-Bacteria, insects, and many fish are classic examples.
-And they have enormous biotic potentials.
-On the flip side, K-selected species like elephants, whales, and humans have much lower biotic potentials — we produce fewer offspring and invest significantly more in each one.
+Practically speaking, bacteria, insects, and many fish are classic examples.
+Practically speaking, they have enormous biotic potentials.
+That said, K-selected species like elephants, whales, and humans have much lower biotic potentials — we produce fewer offspring and invest significantly more in each one.

 The Key Factors That Shape Biotic Potential